Team DCA

 From 2018 to 2020, Catherine has been a judge for the Gender-wise Philanthropy Award in the Australian Philanthropy Awards.
 She has a Bachelor of Commerce degree from the University of Melbourne and a Master of Arts degree in Communications from Monash University.
 She lives in Melbourne with her partner, two children and two furry friends.

 As a proud Awabakal woman, she was appointed DCA’s first Aboriginal Liaison in 2018 and provides guidance to the DCA team and DCA members on all Indigenous matters.
-In 2019 Simone lead the DCA Reconciliation Action working group to successfully create and launch the first Reflect RAP for DCA and continues in this role as the Chair of the working group.
+In 2019 Simone lead the DCA Reconciliation Action working group to successfully create and launch the first Reflect RAP for DCA and continues in this role as the Chair of the RAP working group.
+She also leads the planning of DCA’s First Nations Insights series of events.
 Simone has completed a Diploma of Aboriginal Studies for Professional and Community Practice, a Certificate in Aboriginal Culture and a Certificate in Aboriginal knowledge for the workplace.

-In her spare time, she focuses on her Aboriginal culture and is currently learning about foraging bush tucker for eating and medicinal purposes.
+In her spare time, she is committed to teaching her Aboriginal culture with local schools and is currently learning about foraging bush tucker for eating and medicinal purposes.
 She also volunteers with various Sydney and regional community groups.

-As Senior Events and Sponsorship Manager, Sue’s role is to work in partnership with DCA members to present a comprehensive D&I events calendar, including face-to-face and online events.
-DCA events include research launches, corporate networking and DCA’s Diversity Debate and D&I Oration.
-All DCA events are designed to ensure that the members have access to cutting-edge D&I thinking with a focus on commercial applications for member businesses within the workplace to drive best practices.
+Drawing from the experience of member practitioners, individuals with lived experience and in collaboration with the broader teams in DCA Sue is responsible for the delivery of DCA’s research launches, member networking events and CEO roundtables as well as DCA’s signature events.
+All events are designed to ensure that members have access to cutting-edge D&I thinking with a focus on commercial applications for member businesses within the workplace to drive best practices.

-Sue’s key focus in this role involves liaising with academics, industry, and DCA members to engage speakers and coordinate the timely delivery of a robust calendar of events.
+In her role, Sue liaises with academics, industry peak bodies, and DCA Key Contacts to engage speakers and coordinate the timely delivery of a robust calendar of events.
+She is also responsible for securing event sponsorship and major partners across the DCA events program.

 Sue has a Bachelor of Arts degree from the Royal Melbourne Institute of Technology (RMIT).
 She lives in Melbourne, with her family.

-Todd is Diversity Council Australia’s Digital IT Product Manager and is responsible for managing DCA’s digital transformation, online assets, and IT operations.
-He brings with him over eight years’ experience in the end-to-end management of web, software application and digital transformation projects.
+He brings with him over ten years’ experience in the end-to-end management of web, software application and digital transformation projects.

-He has been involved in projects from a range of NFP and government organisations including the Center of Perinatal Excellence (COPE), Victoria Police, Minerals Council of Australia and Murdoch University, managing website, custom software and mental health mobile apps.
+He has been involved in projects from a range of NFP and government organisations including the Australian Quadriplegic Association (AQA), Center of Perinatal Excellence (COPE), Victoria Police and Murdoch University, managing website, custom software and mental health mobile apps.

 Todd holds a Masters of Business Administration through La Trobe University and a Bachelor of Media & Communication from QUT.